 My choice of units, Statistics, Question, Submersion test, New> A typical day graph, Reminders,

-* The May 18, 2017 edition of Space Weather (use their archves retreaval utility, top right of page) carries an article describing the recent discovery that very low frequency radio communications to our nuclear submarine fleet also resonate the Earth's magnetosphere, forming a belt around the Earth.
+* The May 18, 2017 edition of Space Weather (use their archives retreaval utility, top right of page) carries an article describing the recent discovery that very low frequency radio communications to our nuclear submarine fleet also resonate the Earth's magnetosphere, forming a belt around the Earth.
 That belt appears to be offering protection to satalites (and space farers?) against "killer electrons" --presumably born of primary cosmic rays.
-That outcome is an accidental by product of (what I gather to be) near 24/7 radio transmissions since the 1960s, so we might not have ever been able to study the Earth's normal deployment of its magnetic field and radiation belts.
+That outcome is an accidental byproduct of (what I gather to be) near 24/7 radio transmissions since the 1960s, so we might not have ever been able to study the Earth's normal deployment of its magnetic field and radiation belts.

 What I want to know: if high energy electrons (beta

 radiation) can be "killers" of space electronics, then tell me more about

 --which carry the same negative charge, move at relativistic speed, are